xbnstudios/furcast-tg-bot/README.md

 * Gates entry to the main FurCast group, to reduce bot activity
 * Information and utility functions like `/next [show] [tz]`

-Runs as a free Google Cloud Function, as long as the bot isn't an admin in a busy group, which would cause the webhook to be called for every message or action and quickly exceed the quota.
-Some functions will not work as intended!
+Runs both as a poll bot and a free Google Cloud Function.
+The poll bot handles most things, especially those requiring state like `/next pin`.
+The GCF copy handles external events like Now Playing announcements.

 ## Commands
 ```